maximyudayev/Realtime-ST-GCN/README.md

 1. **Proposed Batch ST-GCN**
    1. \#parameters: 806'074
-   2. \#MACs: 4.46 G
+   2. \#MACs: 4.46 G (per 300 frame capture)

 This checks out with manual counting:

 1. **Proposed Batch ST-GCN**
    1. \#parameters: 806'074
-   2. \#MACs: 14.65 M/sample -> 4.4 G (does not account for some extra multiplications with edge importance matrices and BN on residual branches of dimension-matching resnet blocks)
+   2. \#MACs: 14.65 M/frame -> 4.4 G (does not account for some extra multiplications with edge importance matrices and BN on residual branches of dimension-matching resnet blocks)

 ## Citation
 Please cite the following paper if you use this repository in your reseach.